3 August 2020

-This page will be updated frequently with the latest news, new quizzes, living history (members' experiences during the lockdown), poems and more so please check back regularly to keep in touch.
+This page will be updated frequently with the latest news, new quizzes, poems, etc and more so please check back regularly to keep in touch.

 All submissions and suggestions for publication will be gratefully received.